-Mission: Restorative Justice Victoria provides a range of restorative services in the Greater Victoria area for youth and adults in order to promote healing, resolution, and safety in the aftermath of criminal and other harmful behaviour.
+Restorative Justice Victoria provides a range of restorative services in the Greater Victoria area for youth and adults in order to promote restitution, safety, and healing in the aftermath of criminal and other harmful behaviour.

 Ethical framework: download it here.